 Course Content and Instructional Methods: Each week (see the weekly breakdown below), our course will consist of a brief lecture followed by in class R coding exercises where you all will work along with me.
 Most weeks there will also be a homework assignment for you to complete on your own time reinforcing the skills gained during each week's class period.
 Each of you will also complete a project for this class analyzing your own dataset.
 Ideally, this will be data from your graduate work and this project will help with your dissertation or thesis research.
 During the last two class periods, you will present your projects in a conference style talk (~20 minutes), highlighting your research question/hypotheses, methods and data analysis, results, and conclusions.
+As part of this project, you will also write a manuscript style methods and results section with accompanying figures (R generated) and tables.

-Grading: Your grade will come from the weekly assignments (60%) which will all be graded on a 100-point scale, your final project presentation (25%), and the code used for your project analysis (15%).
-The weekly assignments will all be weighted the same and based on the below rubric and the course is graded ono the graduate regular scale
+Grading: Your grade will come from the weekly assignments (50%) which will all be graded on a 100-point scale, your final project presentation (20%), your final project code (15%), and a paper mimicking journal style methods and results sections including accompanying figures (15%).
+The weekly assignments will all be weighted the same and based on the below rubric and the course is graded on the graduate regular scale

-- Produces the correct answer using the requested approach: 100% - Generally, uses the right approach, but a minor mistake results in an incorrect answer: 90%

-- Attempts to solve the problem and makes some progress using the core concept: 75% - Answer demonstrates a lack of understanding of the core concept: 50% - No effort was made: 0%
+- Produces the correct answer using the requested approach: 100% - Generally, uses the right approach, but a minor mistake results in an incorrect answer: 90% - Attempts to solve the problem and makes some progress using the core concept: 75% - Answer demonstrates a lack of understanding of the core concept: 50% - No effort was made: 0%

-Percentage Breakd Undergraduate Scale
+Percentage Breakdown Graduate Scale

-Assignment Percentage Grade Score
+Assignments Percentage Grade Score

-Weekly Assignments 60% A+ 97 - 100
+Weekly Assignments 50% A+ 97 - 100

-Final Project Presentation 25% Α 93 - 96
+Final Project Presentation 20% Α 93 - 96

 Final Project Code 15% A- 90 - 92

-B+ 87 - 89
+Final Project Paper 15% B+ 87 - 89

 В 83 - 86

 B- 80 - 82

-C+ 77 - 79

-С 73 - 76

-C- 70 - 72
+С 70 - 79

-D 60 - 69

-F < 60
+F < 70